The non-executive director (NED) provides independent oversight and, when required, constructive challenge to the executive directors.

 It is important to distinguish between selling yourself as an executive and promoting yourself as a non-executive director.
 An interview will review your successful career in executive management, but remember you are not being asked to repeat it.
 Give emphasis to lessons learned and wisdom gained, and how these can be used to benefit your new company.

-An interview will certainly include the chairman – who counts as the most senior non-executive presence on a board.
-You can expect the chairman to exert the most influence on the final decision to hire you.
+An interview will certainly include the Chair – who counts as the most senior non-executive presence on a board.
+You can expect the Chair to exert the most influence on the final decision to hire you.

 Broadly speaking, interviewing for a NED role at a large company should place the emphasis on your ability to remain independent and constructively challenge.
 At a smaller company, the managing director will be looking for an experienced, empathic figure with whom to talk decisions through.